-- 9. Software.
+- 10. Software.
 This course focuses on the theory of linear programming.
-However, there will be a few exercises on the assignments where you are asked to formulate and solve a problem in a common software package, such as Excel or MATLAB. - 10.
+However, there will be a few exercises on the assignments where you are asked to formulate and solve a problem in a common software package, such as Excel or MATLAB. - 11.
+Laptops.
+As a courtesy to other students, please sit in the back row if you plan to use a laptop during the lecture. - 12.
 Industrial Mathematics and Operations Research.
 Linear Programming is a powerful tool that is used in many applications in business and industry.
 As such, it is a key course in the Industrial Mathematics program offered at SFU, and is particularly central to the new Operations Research and Applied Statistics option.
-Please see the instructor if you are interested in finding out more about this program. - 11.
+Please see the instructor if you are interested in finding out more about this program. - 13.
 Questions.
 Questions are encouraged in class and out.